pudly/schmopera-hugo/content/articles/david-lang-high-art-in-lowercase.md

 By his own estimation, Mr. Lang has had to "unlearn lessons" from his own modernist teachers.

 That's not to say that Mr. Lang hasn’t produced pieces that are essentially recitative.
 His opera _anatomy theatre_ (2016) is mostly spoken word with a heart-breaking song (appropriately) entitled "my heart" as the climax, and _the loser_ (staged at BAM in 2016) is one long sung-thru monologue for a baritone voice.
 In an interesting twist, all the text in _composition as explanation_ (2020), is spoken by the musicians.
-Mr. Lang, who also staged the work himself, had the musicians take some theatre, diction and acting classes to prepare for their roles.
+Mr. Lang had the musicians take some theatre, diction and acting classes to prepare for their roles.

 > Mr. Lang likes the idea of leaving "unanswered questions" that are answered with each new production, similar to his _little match girl passion_, which has been presented in a variety of ways over the years, sometimes simply as a concert.